 Glutes Not Working?

-Feeling like you are running or cycling, but your Glutes aren't pulling their weight?
+Feel like you are running or cycling, but your Glutes aren't pulling their weight?
 You are in good company.
 I meet very few runners or cyclists whose Gluteus Maximus muscles are functioning correctly, and unfortunately the glute bridge won't help.

 The Glutes should be the primary muscles that drive your leg into extension, assisted by the hamstrings, whose primary role is knee flexion and stabilization.
 It's not uncommon to be told by a physiotherapist that your hamstrings are overactive and your glutes are weak.